Two people walking and talking on the street.

 Finding your place in more than one culture

 Connecting with your cultural identity can give you a real sense of belonging, and help you find your place in the world.
-But it can be confusing if you feel as though you don’t fit neatly into one culture.
-For example, if you have grown up in the UK but your family are from another country, you might feel a bit caught between these two cultures.
+But it can be confusing if you feel like you don’t fit neatly into one culture.
+For example, if you’ve grown up in the UK but your family are from another country, you might feel a bit caught between these two cultures.

 This can feel lonely if you don’t have friends and family around you that understand both cultures.
-You might feel like nobody really gets you, like you have to constantly explain parts of your culture to others, or like you have to hide parts of yourself depending on where you are or who you’re speaking to.
+You might feel like nobody really gets you, like you always have to explain parts of your culture to others, or like you have to hide parts of yourself depending on where you are or who you’re with.

-It can be really difficult feeling like you don’t know where you fit in, but you are not alone.
-Lots of young people have this experience, and there will be people out there who get you; sometimes it just takes a little while to find them.
+This can be tough, but lots of young people have this experience, and there will be people out there who get you.
+Sometimes it just takes time to find them.

 • Meeting people in person

-Going to community spaces, e.g. places of worship, cultural centres.
+Going to community spaces, like places of worship or cultural centres.
 Seeing if they have any events you can go to, to meet other young people that share your culture.

 • Reading other people's experiences online